Parking in Vienna

 - Wiener Linien ticket machines

-Guests with disabilities need a parking permit in order to enjoy unlimited parking in disabled parking spaces and in Vienna’s short-stay parking zones.
+Guests with physical disabilities need a parking permit pursuant to Art.
+29b Road Traffic Regulations (StVO) 1960 (European parking permit) in order to enjoy unlimited parking in disabled parking spaces and in Vienna's short-stay parking zones.
 The permit must be placed in a visible location behind the windscreen.
-The presentation of a parking permit requires the possession of a disabled pass with the supplemental entry “Unreasonableness of the use of public transport due to permanently restricted mobility as a result of a disability”.
+This also applies to people with disabilities traveling in the vehicle as passengers.